Rebeccaazoulay/DeepLearning_04621/README.md

-# DeepLearning_04621
+# Spotify Popularity Prediction with Mamba Model
-Predicting a song's popularity based on the most popular songs on Spotify using Mamba architecure
+Predicting a song's popularity based on the most popular songs on Spotify using Mamba architecure.
+The dataset used is the Spotify Audio Features dataset from November 2018.

 Based on the paper: